unslothai/hyperlearn/README.md

 * New Reconstruction SVD - use SVD to impute missing data!
 Has .fit AND .transform.
 Approx 30% better than mean imputation
 * 50% faster Sparse Matrix operations - parallelized
 * RandomizedSVD is now 20 - 30% faster

+Around mid 2022, Hyperlearn will evolve to GreenAI and aims to incorporate:
+* New Paratrooper optimizer - fastest SGD variant combining Lookahead, Learning Rate Range Finder, and more!
+* 30% faster Matrix Multiplication on CPUs
+* Software Support for brain floating point (bfloat16) on nearly all hardware
+* Easy compilation on old and new CPU hardware (x86, ARM)
+* 100x faster regular expressions
+* 50% faster and 50% less memory usage for assembly kernel accelerated methods
+* Fast and parallelized New York Times scraper
+* Fast and parallelized NYSE Announcements scraper
+* Fast and parallelized FRED scraper
+* Fast and parallelized Yahoo Finance scraper

 I also published a mini 50 page book called "Modern Big Data Algorithm"!